acotis/one-down/README.md

 - Use `@Title: Hello world` to set the title.
 - Use `@Author: Jane Doe` to set the author.
 - Use `@Clue-Width: 2500` to set the width (in pixels) that clues are allowed to take up.
 Clue texts automatically wrap at word boundaries.
-- Use `@Clue-With-Col-2: 2500` to put the Down clues in a separate column and simultaneously specify the maximum width of that column.
-Clue texts wrap automatically.
+- Use `@Clue-With-Col-2: 2500` to put the Down clues in a separate column and also specify the maximum width of that column.
 - In the grid, use `0` or any other non-letter character to indicate a white square that you haven't chosen a letter for yet.
 The tile will appear blank even in the answer key, and a placeholder clue will be created for words that cross through it.
-See `examples/incomplete.txt` for an example.
+See `examples/up_incomplete.txt` for an example.
 - On any line, use `//` to create a comment, as in `ANSWER: Clue clue clue // comment`.

 ## Error handling